emanuelcohal/readmeSolutions/README.md

-# readmeSolutions
+# Generative Text

-never the same
+this is the main README.MD